- Apply – there’s no fee!

 MBA Programs for International Students

-The Avila MBA Program in Kansas City has a long history of providing high-quality education and career advancement for international students engaged in the global marketplace.
+Avila’s business degree program has a long history of providing high-quality education and career advancement for international students engaged in the global marketplace.
 Avila University’s MBA Program for international students provides expertise and business knowledge to students from all over the world.
 With its diverse cultural environment, small class size, and personalized instruction, the program is an excellent choice for international students seeking to advance their careers.

 To be admitted into the MBA Program for International Students, applicants must have a baccalaureate degree from an accredited institution and intend to be full-time students (a minimum of 6 credit hours per trimester) until the completion of their graduation requirements.
 Scholarships are not available for international students, although campus jobs and graduate assistantships are available on a limited basis.